of Shipley Windmill

 end in time for the 2001 season.
 The

-other end of the building now houses an engine, which is at
+other end of the building now houses an engine, which has been installed to drive

 the mill when wind is in short